ketbra/ensime.github.io/editors/emacs/install.md

   :pin melpa-stable)
 ```

 If you used the sample Emacs configuration from our [`Learning Emacs`](/editors/emacs/learning) section, then you can add the above code to the end of your `~/.emacs.d/init.el` file and restart Emacs.
 Emacs will automatically install Ensime during startup.
+Alternatively, you can execute this without restarting Emacs by moving the cursor ("point" in Emacs nomenclature) to the end of the line and typing `C-x C-e`.

 To use the unstable version of ENSIME from MELPA, remove `:pin melpa-stable` (not recommended unless you are contributing to ENSIME).